BAMresearch/fenics-constitutive/README.md

 ### Installation with *labtools*

 *labtools* is a collection of tools and subroutines written in Fortran 90 for a user-friendly modular implementation of constitutive laws (for isotropic responses, single-crystals plasticity etc.), including a library of UMATs.
-A shortened version of *labtools* can be cloned from `<https://git.bam.de/chaftaog/labtools-fenics.git>`.
-For further details see the Manual.pdf file.
+A shortened version of *labtools* can be cloned from `shared_lib` branch of `<https://git.bam.de/chaftaog/labtools-fenics.git>`.
+For further details see /doc/User_documentation_labtools.docx.
 The compilation requires the Intel compiler `ifort`.
 Once cloned, execute the `make all` command in the /labtools-fenics folder.

 In the second step clone the respective branch of *FEniCS Constitutive*